dimagi/commcare-hq/custom/CONTRIBUTING.rst

 transferred to other developers.
 This document is a series of guidelines with the aim of achieving those goals.

+It is important to note upfront that although CommCare's code is an Open Source community good, the willingness of the code maintainers to accept custom code contributions should be considered a privilege and not a right.
+Since custom code creates a permanent drag on the organizations and individuals who maintain the software, the project maintainers are free to use their judgement in the decision of whether that long term cost is warranted, just as they are in the determination of whether new features are appropriate.
+These guidelines should be interpreted as neccessary, but not sufficient, for a custom contribution's inclusion.

 Tests
 -----